roadiz/docs/developer/first-steps/contributing.rst

 Reporting issues
 ----------------

-When you encounter an issue with Roadiz we’d love to hear about it.
+When you encounter an issue with Roadiz we would love to hear about it.
-Because thank to you we can make the most awesome and stable CMS!
+Because thanks to you, we can make the most awesome and stable CMS!
 If you submit a bug report please include all informations available to you, here are some things you can do:

 - Try to simplify the things you are doing until getting a minimal set of actions reproducing the problem.
 - Do not forget to join a screenshot or a trace of your error.

-Running the tests
+Running tests
 -----------------

-If you developed a new feature or simply want to try out an installation of Roadiz you can run the unit-tests.
+If you developed a new feature or simply want to try out an installation of Roadiz you can run unit-tests.
 For this you will need to install the testing framework, this can easily be done using:

 .. code-block:: console